leshow/twilio-async/README.md

 ## Beta

-This library is a work in progress, messages and calls should work, there is untested code for conferences/recordings also, and I'm working on support twiml.
+This library is a work in progress, messages and calls should work, there is untested code for conferences/recordings also, and I'm working on support twiml (it's largely unfinished at the moment).